Nexus Install Guide Manage License Buy Now

 Plugin doesn't appear in my DAW

-• Rescan plugins in your DAW's preferences.
+• Trigger a plugin rescan in your DAW's preferences.

 • Restart your DAW after copying files.